-- A business Platinum card is best if you highly value the 35% Pay with Points rebate, 1.5x earnings on big spend ($5K or more per transaction), or the $200 Dell credits.
+- A business Platinum card is best if you highly value the 35% Pay with Points rebate, $120 in wireless credits, and $400 in Dell credits.

-- A consumer Platinum card is best If you highly value the Uber credits, hotel credits, Digital Entertainment credits, Equinox credits, Saks credits, and the ability to earn 5X directly with airlines.
+- A consumer Platinum card is best if you highly value Uber credits, hotel credits, Digital Entertainment credits, Equinox credits, Saks credits, Walmart Plus credits, and the ability to earn 5X directly with airlines.

 Which consumer Platinum card is best?

 If you decide that a consumer card, rather than a business card, is right for you (see above), then consider these decision points:

 - The Morgan Stanley Platinum card is best if you want to add a Platinum authorized user (since the first AU is free), or if you qualify for $695 annual engagement bonus.